petchimuthum15/petchimuthum15/readme.md

-# 📊 Data Analyst Portfolio – Petchimuthum
+# 📊 Data Analyst Portfolio – Petchimuthu M

 ## 👋 About Me
 Detail-oriented graduate with strong skills in **Python, SQL, Excel, and Power BI**.